FrietzeLabUVM/cutruntools/INSTALL.md

 The following tools should be already installed.
 Check the corresponding website to see how to install them if not.
 Special notes for Atactk and UCSC-tools, see below.

 In the bracket is the version we have.
-CutRunTools may work with a lower version of each tool.
+CUT&RUNTools may work with a lower version of each tool.

 * Trimmomatic (0.36) [link](http://www.usadellab.org/cms/?page=trimmomatic)
 * Bowtie2 (2.2.9) [link](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)